- Search The Registry

-Born in Northampton County, N.C.; Horton was enslaved for most of his life, the property of white Chatham County yeoman farmer William Horton.
-As young boy he taught himself to read using an old speller and a copy of the Methodist hymnal, although he was grown before he learned to write.
+Born in Northampton County, N.C., Horton was enslaved for most of his life, the property of white Chatham County yeoman farmer William Horton.
+As a young boy, he taught himself to read using an old speller and a copy of the Methodist hymnal, although he was grown before he learned to write.
 Especially fascinated with poetry, he composed psalm-meter verses in his head.
-Horton was often sent to Chapel Hill by his then-master, to sell produce.
-His unusually sophisticated vocabulary caught the attention of the white university students, who encouraged his orations, and ultimately, the recitation of his own verse.
+Horton was often sent to Chapel Hill by his then-master to sell produce.
+His unusually sophisticated vocabulary caught the attention of the white university students, who encouraged his orations and, ultimately, the recitation of his verse.

 His reputation spread, and he began to sell poems to students to send to their sweethearts, charging extra for acrostics based on the young ladies' names.
-Thus after several decades he was able to purchase his freedom from for twenty-five cents a day, and later from his masters son for fifty cents.
-He earned the admiration and support of Governor John Owen, University presidents Joseph Caldwell, David L. Swain, newspapermen William Lloyd Garrison and Horace Greeley.
+Thus after several decades, he purchased his freedom for twenty-five cents a day and later from his master's son for fifty cents.
+He earned the admiration and support of Governor John Owen, University presidents Joseph Caldwell and David L. Swain, and newspapermen William Lloyd Garrison and Horace Greeley.
 A professor's wife and novelist, Caroline Lee Hentz, encouraged him and arranged for the publication of a collection, The Hope of Liberty.

 The Black Poet